Weird, pioneering, rambunctious, yet caring – Portland, Oregon, makes for a fabulous, if somewhat unexpected, gay holiday destination.

-There is a prolific arts community, energetic and distinct neighborhoods to wander, exceptional architecture, a distinguished restaurant scene, and so many more things to do we couldn’t possibly list them all.
-If you plan on getting a lot done then car hire in Portland is a very affordable option and popular to see more far-flung attractions of Oregon State.
-This is America after all and the car is king.
+There is a prolific arts community, energetic and distinct neighborhoods to wander to, exceptional architecture, a distinguished restaurant scene, and so many more things to do.
+We couldn’t possibly list them all.
+If you plan on getting a lot done, then car hire in Portland is a very affordable option and popular to see more far-flung attractions of Oregon State.
+This is America, after all, and the car is king.

 But if you just want to explore the downtown gaybourhood and a few other places – public transport and rideshare apps should be sufficient.